 How to Hire Java Developers in 2026

-Global Java developer hourly rates range from $35 to $200+ depending on location and experience.
-This guide covers everything needed to hire Java developers confidently — from market rates and essential skills to vetting approaches and build-vs-outsource decisions.
+Global Java developer hourly rates range from $35 to $200+, depending on location and experience.
+This guide covers everything needed to hire Java developers confidently: market rates, essential skills, vetting approaches, and build-vs-outsource decisions.
 Need a managed team instead of individual developers?
 See our Java development services.

 Hourly Rates by Region and Experience